 Contact a Macon Distracted Driving Accident Lawyer

 Are you injured due to the fault of another driver?
 Distracted driving is a crime in Georgia.
 Our personal injury lawyers will help you obtain maximum benefits by representing your distracted driving accident lawsuit.
-Call Bethune Law Firm at 1-800-INJURED today for all your distracted driving accident lawsuits in Macon.
+Call Bethune Law Firm at 4048757800 today for all your distracted driving accident lawsuits in Macon.